roberthead/ruby_on_rails_tutorial/README.md

 To review, we:

-- created a Post model with a command-line generator
+- created a `Post` model with `rails generate`
-- ran a couple of rake tasks to create the database table
+- ran a couple of `rake` tasks to create the database table
 - added the `rails_admin` gem to our project (the only line of code we wrote ourselves)
 - re-bundled our gems
-- ran an installer for `rails_admin`
+- ran a rake task to finish installing `rails_admin`
 - restarted the server

 And we now have a functioning admin system from which we can create and manage content.
 Boom.